gvwilson/fiction/santas/index.md

 which was in fact larger than Finner.

 "No we can't," Gran-Granna snapped.
-A UPF<span class="sidenote">Unidentified Piece of Furniture.
+A UPF<span class="note">Unidentified Piece of Furniture.
 It's like a flying saucer, except it's rectangular (usually), doesn't fly (unless it's thrown very hard), and (probably) isn't of alien origin.</span> crashed through a window upstairs